tranhuynhthanglong/ICCA/README.md

 Salesforce Integration: facilitating Open Cases in Salesforce Lightning Platform.

-Automatically Classification: classify new cases and existing cases in Salesforce.
+Automatic Classification: classify new cases and existing cases in Salesforce.

 Please see the Introduction Youtube video